How to use the ΔHR Shape tab and controls

 What this tab is for

-The ΔHR Shape tab helps you answer this question:
+The ΔHR Shape tab answers this question:

-• reading the ΔHR chart first
+- read the main chart first

 Step 1: Open the ΔHR Shape tab